-Financing risks: As at 30 June 2021, total debt relating to assets delivered amounts to €1.64bn.
-To date, the Company does not anticipate significant changes in financing risk with the Covid-19 pandemic.
-Since the bank debt subscribed can be amortised, the Company does not need to refinance its debt in the short and medium term.
+Financing risks: As at 30 June 2022, total debt relating to assets delivered amounts to \notin 1.9bn.
+The rise in interest rates has an only relative impact on the cost of debt.
+Because of the amortizable nature of the bank debt taken out, the Company does not have to refinance its short- and medium-term debt.

-As at 30 June 2021, asset-backed financing with an obligation to comply with LTV ratios on the Company's assets (obligation to comply with an LTV ratio of less than 70% primarily) represents 60% of all financing agreed plus bond issuances which also include the same LTV ratio compliance and represent 9% of all loans taken out.
+As at 30 June 2022, asset-backed financing with an obligation to comply with LTV ratios on the Company's assets (obligation to comply with an LTV ratio of less than 70% primarily) represents 49% of all financing agreed plus bond issuances which also include the same LTV ratio compliance and represent 33% of all loans taken out.

-As a reminder, the Company's LTV ratio decreases at 49% as of 30 June 2021.
+As a reminder, the Company's LTV ratio decreases at 41% as of 30 June 2022, far from its covenant's levels